 This stage was completed in the Spring of 2010.

-The final stage of this massive project will involve stabilisation of ‘B’ Wing, which will largely be left in its current ruinous condition.
-It will be made safe to view and protected from the elements so that the full story of this extraordinary building is available to the visitor.
+The final stage of this massive project involved stabilisation of ‘B’ Wing, which has been largely be left in its current ruinous condition.
+It has been made safe to view and protected from the elements so that the full story of this extraordinary building is available to the visitor.